-If clothing tags didn’t exist, the manufacturers would have no obligation to provide this information, and the customer wouldn’t know if the piece of clothing’s quality is proportional to the price, or even how to wash and care for it.
+If clothing tags didn’t exist, the manufacturers would have no obligation to provide this information.
+The customer wouldn’t know if the piece of clothing’s quality is proportional to the price or even how to wash and care for it.

-It’s important to know who produced your clothes, in which country, if it was made ethically, what is the composition of the fabric, how hot or cold should be the water when you wash it, and if they can be in the dryer or if it should be only dry cleaned.
+It’s important to know who produced your clothes, in which country, if it was made ethically, what is the composition of the fabric, what temperature you wash it, and if they can be in the dryer or if it should be only dry cleaned.
 Clothing tags are essential to a good shopping experience and give the consumer all the useful information about the private label product they are buying.

 The different clothing labels you need to know about

 There are a variety of clothing labels that can be included on a piece of clothing.
 The more tags a piece of clothing has, the more information the customer, the retailers, and the manufacturers have.
 Some types of labels are:

 - Brand Label: contains the name of the brand, the design, and the branding

 - Size label: contains the sizes, sometimes for multiple countries

 - Care label: how to care for the clothes, washing, and drying suggestions

 - Flag label: usually part of the branding, small in size and attached outside, on the side seam